10 Ways to Safeguard Your Family from PFAS

 - Test your water – While there is currently no established safety limit for PFOA/PFOS, the Environmental Protection Agency (EPA) has released a lifetime health advisory (meaning, what you should consume throughout your entire life) of 70 parts per trillion (PPT), which equates to one drop of food coloring in 10 average-sized swimming pools.
 If your home uses municipal water, you can request a copy of your city’s annual water quality report.
 Alternatively, if your home uses a private well, test your own water by using an at-home test kit.

 - Invest in a water filter – Filtering your drinking water is the most effective way to proactively protect your home and family.
 Keep in mind that not all water filters remove PFOA and PFOS.
-Look for systems that have been tested and NSF certified for NSF-P473, which guarantees the reduction of both chemicals.
-All Aquasana drinking water filters are NSF certified for the reduction of PFOA/PFOS, and the company was the first water filter maker to receive NSF-P473 certification.
-If you’re looking to reduce contaminants from every tap in your home, the OptimH2O whole house filter reduces 98% of PFOA/PFOS in addition to reducing lead, chlorine, chloramines and more.
-Visit NSF.org to see the full list of filters certified for PFOA/PFOS removal.
+Look for systems that have been tested and NSF or IAPMO certified for NSF-P473, which guarantees the reduction of both chemicals.
+All Aquasana drinking water filters, both under sink and countertop, are NSF certified for the reduction of PFOA/PFOS, and the company was the first water filter maker to receive NSF-P473 certification.
+If you’re looking to reduce contaminants from every tap in your home, the OptimH2O® Whole House filter reduces 98% of PFOA/PFOS in addition to reducing lead, chlorine, chloramines and more.
+Visit NSF.org or IAPMO.org to see the full list of filters certified for PFOA/PFOS removal.

 - Check your labels – Check the labels on cosmetics, skin care, personal hygiene, and cleaning products.
 Toss out any that contain the words “PTFE” or “perfluoro” in the list of ingredients.
 If in doubt, check the Environmental Working Group’s list of verified toxin-free personal care products at EWG.org.